toothytoad/ulxqt/README.md

 ## What

- - lxqt-base LXQT and little else.
+ - lxqt-base is the ublue-os base-main image with LXQt and little else.
- - lxqt the starting point for my daily driver (in progress...)
+ - lxqt is the opinionated starting point for my daily driver (in progress...)
- - lxqt-hardened my daily driver with some additional hardening (in progress...)
+ - lxqt-hardened is my daily driver with some additional hardening (in progress...)

 ## Why

-ublue-os deprecated their LXQT image.
+ublue-os deprecated their LXQt image.

 ## How - If you want to use these images either: